harrisonlab/popgen/INDEX.md

  **Model analysis file:** [fus_popgenome_analysis.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/fus_popgenome_analysis.sh)
 1. Create VCF file subsets only with certain individuals retained for downstream analysis with `/home/sobczm/bin/vcflib/bin/vcfremovesamples` and remove monomorphic (idential) positions in the output with `/home/sobczm/bin/vcftools/bin/vcftools`
 2. Create custom SNPEff annotation for each new genome which allows classification of variants into different functional categories
+First, build genome database with [build_genome_database.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/build_genome_database.sh) Secondly, annotate the variants in select VCF file and create subsets of SNPs with different effect (genic, coding, synonymous, non-synonymous, 4-fold degenerate) with [annotate_snps_genome.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/annotate_snps_genome.sh)
+3. Convert a VCF file to independent FASTA sequences for each individual (sample), incorporating the polymorphisms stored in the VCF file - that is, generate a custom version of each genome based on the common reference and SNPs detected during variant calling [vcf_to_fasta.py] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/vcf_to_fasta.py)
+4. Split a GFF file with gene annotation for the reference genome into independent file per contig.
+Required by PopGenome used in the next script. [split_gff_contigs.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/split_gff_contig.sh)